THE DISCIPLE (EXCERPT OF THE WORK OF RESTORATION)

 The Lord Jesus described what He means by a disciple.

-And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me.
+When He had called the people to Himself, with His disciples also, He said to them, “Whoever desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 (Mark 8:34)

 How many “Christians” of our day have forsaken all in order to follow the Lord?
 Not very many, it appears.
 How many are following the Master, bearing their personal cross?
 Not very many!

 The Christian churches of today are filled with church-attenders.
 They call themselves “Christians” but they are not.
 They are not disciples of the Lord Jesus—not at all!
 They simply are not genuine Christians.